sametbirol/BLG223E_ITU_2024_FALL/README.md

   - Ensure each binary tree within the vector is correctly printed to `output.csv`.

 ### Calico expect errors
+You can include the following line as the first instruction within the main function of your solution:

 ```cpp
 ios_base::sync_with_stdio(false);
 ```